The 5 Shoes I Ditched at Age 30

 While I still love Charlotte Olympia's Kitty Flats and imagine that they'd make me feel like Alexa Chung (always a good thing), more often than not, you'll find me in a pair of loafers when I choose to wear flats.
 Simply put, they make me feel like I tried without looking like I tried.

 DITCHED: Neon Sneakers

-Bright-colored sneakers are a trend that I no longer have the desire to conquer.
+Bright-coloured sneakers are a trend that I no longer have the desire to conquer.
 They're just too showy and difficult to style for me.
-I'd much prefer a pair of neutral-colored sneakers (or at the most, blush pink), which are a lot more versatile.
+I'd much prefer a pair of neutral-coloured sneakers (or at the most, blush pink), which are a lot more versatile.

 DITCHED: Rubber Flip-Flops